top of page

 Proudly Powered by the Menzies Leadership Foundation, the Sir Ninian Stephen Law Delegation honours the extraordinary legacy of Sir Ninian Stephen, one of Australia’s most distinguished legal minds.
 Sir Ninian Stephen was an Australian Judge, High Court Justice and the 20th Governor General of Australia.
 Originally studying at Melbourne Law School and quickly becoming one of Australia’s leading constitutional lawyers, Sir Ninian Stephen had a remarkable career - being appointed as a judge on the international tribunals investigating war crimes in Yugoslavia and Rwanda, in addition to serving as Australia’s Ambassador for the Environment and as special envoy of the UN Secretary General to resolve political conflicts in Bangladesh.

 Following his passing in 2017, Sir Ninian left behind a powerful legacy, including a fund dedicated to nurturing the next generation of Australian leaders in international law.
-In 2025, Global Voices is proud to partner with the Menzies Foundation to launch the inaugural Sir Ninian Stephen Law Delegation in his honour.
+In 2025, Global Voices proudly partnered with the Menzies Foundation to launch the inaugural Sir Ninian Stephen Law Delegation in his honour.
 Through the Global Voices Policy Fellowship, young legal students and professionals will have the unique opportunity to attend and observe the United Nations General Assembly Sixth Committee, gaining firsthand experience in the international legal arena while continuing Sir Ninian’s commitment to justice on a global scale.

 What is the United Nations General Assembly 6th Committee?